Tolls Paid Here, Stay Here

 Revenues collected on the CFX expressways stay local, reinvested into local projects in Brevard, Lake, Orange, Osceola, and Seminole counties.
-And, with the Board’s recent approval of a $1.9 billion five-year work plan, this capital and maintenance investment is estimated to create 2,000 local jobs annually.
+And, with the Board’s recent approval of a $2.5 billion five-year work plan (PDF) – opens in a new window, it is projected to create 32,000 jobs in Central Florida and contribute $1.5 billion in gross domestic product to the local economy.
 What’s more, 98% of all CFX work is performed by the private sector.
 Learn more about where your toll dollars go.

 E-PASS customers pay an average of 23% less on tolls than motorists paying with cash.
 Plus, they are automatically eligible to receive even greater savings through the CFX Customer Loyalty Discount program.
-And, during the I-4 Ultimate construction, CFX provides additional Beltway Discounts for E-PASS customers who frequent the Beltway (SR 414, SR 417, and SR 429).
+And, during the Interstate-4 Ultimate construction, Central Florida Expressway Authority provides additional Beltway Discounts for E-PASS customers who frequent the Beltway (State Road 414, State Road 417, and State Road 429).

 Toll Rate Policy

-- Widening of SR 417 from the Econ Trail to the Seminole County line which shall save drivers between 11 to 16 minutes in travel time;
+- Widening of State Road 417 from the Econ Trail to the Seminole County line which shall save drivers between 11 to 16 minutes in travel time;

-- Completing the SR 408 and SR 417 interchange project
+- Completing the State Road 408 and State Road 417 interchange project

-- Contribution to the I-4 and SR 408 interchange, and
+- Contribution to the Interstate-4 and State Road 408 interchange, and

-- Approximately 42 miles of widening of existing expressways, 50 miles of resurfacing, improved roadway lighting and signs and safety projects.
+- Approximately 46 miles of widening of existing expressways, 43 miles of resurfacing, improved roadway lighting and signs and safety projects and installation of a new state-of-the-art toll collection program.

 Frequent drivers with E-PASS accounts will still receive a discount of either 10 percent or 20 percent on their monthly statements dependent on the number of toll transactions per month, under the E-PASS Customer Toll Discount program.